AJTJ/ipfs_proxy/README.md

 Setup:
 - clone this repo
-- start an ipfs node
+- start an ipfs node with default settings
 - start a postgres docker image
 `docker run --name ipfs-node-postgres -e POSTGRES_PASSWORD=mysecretpassword -dp 5432:5432 postgres`
+- ensure you have postgres installed on your machine (diesel requires)
+- install diesel cli `cargo install diesel_cli --no-default-features --features postgres`
+- run `diesel migration run` while in the repo to build database
-- start/compile the server with `cargo run --bin ipfs_proxy`
+- start/compile the server with `cargo run`
-- interact with `http://127.0.0.1:8090/` through postman or curl
+- interact with the server at `http://127.0.0.1:8090/` through postman or curl

 Endpoints (with JSON data, if required)
 ```